notsquirrelcoding/simulation/README.md

 ## Todo
 -  put all of the files in a folder. project structured very badly.
+- Also refactor code by putting specific functionalities into their own functons
 - Fix the bug where either all units in a group die or everyone is healthy.
 There is literally no in-between.
 - Add an ID attribute to each unit to avoid naming collisions